cepdnaclk/e18-co227-Smart-Inventory-Management-System-Group-13/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: eYY-XXX-project-template
+repository-name: e18-co227-Smart-Inventory-Management-System-Group-A
-title:
+title: Smart Inventory Management System - Item Locator
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+# Smart Inventory Management System - Item Locator

 ---